-You’ll be spending a lot of time with them, so treat ‘em right and they’ll keep coming back for more—low-fat cooking that is.
+You’ll be spending a lot of time with your non-stick skillets, so treat ‘em right and they’ll keep coming back for more—low-fat cooking that is.

 Article copyright © 2014 American Heart Association.
 This recipe is brought to you by the American Heart Association's Simple Cooking with Heart © Program.
 For more articles and simple, quick and affordable recipes, visit heart.org/simplecooking.